Implied Integrality in Mixed-Integer Optimization: Introduction

-\begin{proposition}[Meyer~\cite{Meyer74}; see also Theorem 16.1 in~\cite{Schrijver86}] Let $P \subseteq \R^N$ be a rational polyhedron.
+\begin{proposition}[Meyer~\cite{Meyer74}; see also Theorem~16.1 in \cite{Schrijver86}] Let $P \subseteq \R^N$ be a rational polyhedron.
 For any $I \subseteq N$, $\conv(P \cap \M^I)$ is a rational polyhedron and, if non-empty, has the same recession cone as $P$. \end{proposition}

 From a practical point of view, rationality is not a limitation and hence we focus on rational polyhedra.
-There are many known classes of integral polyhedra, such as those generated by totally unimodular matrices~\cite{HoffmanK56} or $k$-regular matrices~\cite{Appa2004}.
+There are many known classes of integral polyhedra, such as those generated by totally unimodular matrices~\cite{HoffmanK56}, k-regular matrices~\cite{Appa2004}, balanced matrices~\cite{Berge72} or independence polytopes of intersections of matroids~\cite{Edmonds70}.